-SUMMARY: We Need More Shelves is a simple site from Jan McClintock that includes book reviews, art I love, and reference links for readers.
+SUMMARY: We Need More Shelves includes book reviews, art I love, and reference links for readers.
 Favorite genres are historical mystery, historical fiction, light fantasy and science-fiction, adventure (especially pulp fiction) and non-fiction history.
 I occasionally review biographies and memoirs and contemporary mysteries.
 I seldom read romance.
 I never read horror or erotica.
 I will always write a fair review, but not necessarily a positive one.
 However, I seldom read anything I really hate, and I never trash books or authors.

 I created this review site for my own pleasure, and I am thrilled that you’ve gone far enough to find this page!

 I own many physical books, as does my husband, thus the title of the blog.
 We need more shelves in our little house to hold our library.
 After all, you can never have too many books.